Meridaw/Vanilla-Macros/General/Target/Target Nearest Enemy.md

 ## Unit Reaction
-if no target or no hostile target targets nearest enemy
+if no target, no hostile target, then targets nearest enemy
 ```
 /run if GetUnitName("target")==nil or UnitExists("target") and UnitReaction("target","player")>4 then TargetNearestEnemy() end
 ```